1. AION guide

 Performance in Small Variants

 The small variant analysis cohorts provide real-world evidence of AION's use cases, reflecting its application in diverse clinical scenarios.
-For GRCh37, analytical sensitivity was 85.3%, while GRCh38 achieved a sensitivity of 77.8%.
-Diagnostic sensitivity was 70.5% for GRCh37 and 63.3% for GRCh38.
+For GRCh37, analytical sensitivity was 86.20%, while GRCh38 achieved a sensitivity of 85.05%.
+Diagnostic sensitivity was 80.10%80.10% for GRCh37 and 70.10%70.10% for GRCh38.
 These datasets include borderline and complex cases, offering valuable insights for performance optimization.
-Although the diagnostic sensitivity is slightly lower than that observed in synthetic datasets (see Summary of Performance Data from Other Sources available for comparative purposes), AION consistently prioritized disease-causing variants with an average rank of 2.1, demonstrating its reliability in handling diverse and challenging cases.
+Although the diagnostic sensitivity is slightly lower than that observed in synthetic datasets (see Summary of Performance Data from Other Sources available for comparative purposes), AION consistently prioritized disease-causing variants with an average rank of ~2 (GRCh37: 1.98 ± 0.03; GRCh38: 2.56 ± 0.3), demonstrating its reliability in handling diverse and challenging cases.

 While HPO data do not directly affect AION’s analytical performance metrics, their inclusion significantly improves diagnostic sensitivity, confidence intervals, and variant ranking.
-Running AION without HPOs results in a more than threefold reduction in ranking performance, with the causative variant dropping to as low as the seventh position in the prioritized list.
+Running AION without HPOs results in a substantial reduction in ranking performance, with the causative variant around the 5th position on average (5.07 ± 0.53) compared to ~2nd (1.98 ± 0.03) with HPOs.
 This underscores the importance of HPOs in enhancing AION's diagnostic capabilities.
+Consistently with this, SG shows strong performance when HPOs are provided but degrades without phenotype input; AC remains robust for sensitivity and mainly benefits from HPOs through improved ranking and review efficiency.

 These findings align with observations from synthetic cohorts, although the effects of HPO inclusion are more pronounced in real-world cases than in GIAB-derived synthetic datasets.
 This indicates that HPOs are especially critical for improving AION's diagnostic performance in clinical settings.
 Consequently, we strongly recommend including HPOs in the analysis, as advised in the Instructions for Use, to maximize diagnostic accuracy.

 The inclusion of HPOs had a significant impact on clinical performance metrics, notably diagnostic sensitivity, confidence intervals, and variant ranking.
-Without HPOs, AION's ranking performance decreased significantly, with the causative variant dropping to 7.5 ± 0.7 on the prioritized list compared to 2.1 ± 0.3 with HPOs.
+Without HPOs, AION's ranking performance decreased significantly, with the causative variant at ~5.07 ± 0.53 on the prioritized list compared to ~1.98 ± 0.03 with HPOs.
 This pattern was more prominent in the clinical cohort than in synthetic datasets, further emphasizing the relevance of clinical data in enhancing AION's diagnostic sensitivity.
 Despite the reduced performance in clinical cohorts compared to synthetic datasets, the observed trends are consistent, underscoring AION's adaptability to real-world variability and its potential to improve diagnostic outcomes in complex clinical environments.

 Performance in CNVs/SVs